Skip to main content

 Some containers have glass lids that fit loosely—fine for storing in the fridge, but not so good for putting leftovers in a lunchbox.
 Other containers have lids designed to be air- and liquid-tight, making them good for just about any type food storage.
 Having a good assortment of containers will allow you to choose the right size and style for each food-storage application.

 All glass, ceramic, and porcelain containers are microwave-safe, though you should check the manufacturer's specifications before assuming they are safe for use in a regular oven.
 Plastic lids should be left off even when heating in a microwave.
 Our experience shows that the heat from the food tends to warp the lid.
-It's better to microwave the dish covered with a plate or paper towel.
+It's better to microwave the dish covered with a plate or microwave food cover.

 WHERE CAN I BUY THIS STUFF?